 - Periodic meetings between participants and mentors to check on progress, including a mid-point review and final review.

-- Staff activities including all-hands meetings, division meetings, trainings, intern networking opportunities, and other special activities.
+- Staff activities which include all-hands meetings, division meetings, training, intern networking opportunities, and other special activities.

 - Final presentation to present work and accomplishments at an intern symposium for NOAA staff at the end of the summer.

-- Program evaluation to provide feedback that will help PIFSC and JIMAR improve the structure of the program.
+- Program evaluation to provide feedback that will help improve the structure of the program.

 Participant Eligibility Requirements

-- United States citizens, nationals, and Lawful Permanent Residents.
+- United States citizens, nationals, and lawful permanent residents.
 Employer-sponsored/petitioned work visas/employment authorizations cannot be provided; we are not able to accept applications from students on visas.

-- Full-time status as a degree-seeking college student with no fewer than 24 credit hours earned at an accredited college or university, and who will not be graduating until after fall quarter/semester 2018 (sophomores, juniors, and non-graduating seniors).
+- Full-time status as a degree-seeking undergraduate student who has earned no fewer than 24 credit hours earned at an accredited college or university, and who will not be graduating until after fall quarter/semester following the internship (sophomores, juniors, and non-graduating seniors).

 - Cumulative and semester/quarter GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study.

-- Majoring in a discipline or study area related to marine or atmospheric science, research, technology, or education, and supportive of NOAA and the Joint Institute for Marine and Atmospheric Research programs and mission (for example, biological, social or physical sciences; mathematics; engineering; computer and information sciences; and teacher education).
+- Majoring in a discipline or study area related to marine or atmospheric science, research, technology, or education, and supportive of NOAA and the Cooperative Institute for Marine and Atmospheric Research programs and mission (including, but not limited to: biological, social or physical sciences; mathematics; engineering; computer and information sciences; education and outreach; and communications).

-- Ability to obtain security clearance (upon selection) to work in a federal facility including fingerprinting and background check.
+- Ability to pass security clearance (upon selection) to work in a federal facility including fingerprinting and background check.

-Prospective participants are required to submit the following materials via email to email@example.com at any time between January 16 and February 28, 2018.
+Prospective participants are required to submit the following materials via email to email@example.com by February 28, 2023.
 Incomplete applications will not be considered.

-The application should be a single PDF file attached to the email with the following attachments in this order:
+The application should be a single PDF file attached to an email with the following items in this order:

-- Statement of interest describing applicant's experience, research interests, and goals with specific reference to a research project listed on the PYSO Projects page.
+2. Statement of interest describing applicant's experience, research interests, and goals with specific reference to a research project listed on the PYSO Projects page.
 This statement should also articulate the applicant’s commitment to the resources of the Pacific Islands region.

-- Academic transcripts (reflecting student status at time of application, unofficial copies accepted).
+4. Academic transcripts (reflecting student status at time of application; unofficial copies accepted).
 Please make sure the transcripts do not include your social security number or date of birth.

-- Letter of recommendation from a professor (this can be transmitted directly by email from the professor if preferred, but the name of the applicant must be in the "Subject Line'" of the email).
+5. Letter of recommendation from a professor (if preferred, this can be transmitted directly by email from the professor, but the name of the applicant must be in the subject line of the email).